 If the word ‘audit’ conjures up a montage of clipboards, inspections, and interrogations, you’ve either had terrible experiences or you’re expecting the worst.

-WHS Audits shouldn’t be a policing process.
+Safety audits shouldn’t be a policing process.
 They’re key for finding out where your safety performance currently sits, and where it needs to be – as per the agreed parameters.
 So think of them as a positive learning opportunity to improve the safety of your team.

 Who can conduct a health and safety audit?